joelouismarino/joelouismarino.github.io/_pages/about.md

   - /about.html
 ---

 I recently obtained my Ph.D. from the [Computation and Neural Systems](http://www.cns.caltech.edu) program at the California Institute of Technology (Caltech).
 I was co-advised by Professors [Pietro Perona](http://www.vision.caltech.edu/people.html) and [Yisong Yue](http://www.yisongyue.com/about.php).
-In the fall, I will be starting as a research scientist at DeepMind in London.
+This fall, I will be starting as a research scientist at DeepMind in London.

 [Download CV](../files/marino_cv.pdf)